MsKittin/Rosalind_tasks/README.md

 Given: Two DNA strings s and t (each of length at most 1 kbp).

 Return: All locations of t as a substring of s.

+# Consensus and Profile

+Given: A collection of at most 10 DNA strings of equal length (at most 1 kbp) in FASTA format.

+Return: A consensus string and profile matrix for the collection.
+(If several possible consensus strings exist, then you may return any one of them.)